ethereum/hevm/doc/src/controlling-the-unit-testing-environment.md

 - `function prank(address sender) public`
   Sets `msg.sender` to the specified `sender` for the next call.

+- `function createFork(string calldata urlOrAlias) external returns (uint256)`
+  Creates a new fork with the given endpoint and the _latest_ block and returns the identifier of the fork.

+- `function selectFork(uint256 forkId) external`
+  Takes a fork identifier created by `createFork` and sets the corresponding forked state as active.

 ## Environment Variables

 These environment variables can be used to control block parameters: